 WINTHROP WETHERBEE Book Review: Authorship and First-Person Allegory in Late Medieval France and England, by Stephanie A. Viereck Gibbs Kamath

-ROBERT GRAYBILL Book Review: Medieval French Cities: Players, Patrons, and Politics, by Gretchen Peters
+ROBERT GRAYBILL Book Review: The Musical Sounds of Medieval French Cities: Players, Patrons, and Politics, by Gretchen Peters

 Both spring and fall 2018 issues of SMART are included in the yearly subscription price of $30 for individuals, $35 for libraries and centers, and $40 for subscriptions outside of the United States.
 Prepayment is required.
 A subscription form can be printed by clicking on Subscription Information in the left side bar area.